History of Vietnam: Post-war, reunification, and centralization (1975–1986)

-Renovation era (1986–present)
+Đổi Mới and contemporary era (1986–present)

+Both Vietnam and China planned the normalization of their relations in a secret summit in Chengdu in September 1990, and officially normalized ties on 5 November 1991, before the fall of the Soviet Union the following month.

+In February 1994, the United States lifted its economic embargo against Vietnam, and in June 1995, the United States and Vietnam normalized relations.

-After President Bill Clinton visited Vietnam in 2000, a new era of Vietnam began.
-Vietnam has become an increasingly attractive destination for economic development.
+After American President Bill Clinton visited Vietnam in November 2000, a new era in relations between the two countries began.
+No other U.S. leader had ever officially visited Hanoi and Clinton was the first to visit Vietnam since the 1975 fall of Saigon.
+Vietnam became an increasingly attractive destination for economic development.
 Over time, Vietnam has played an increasingly significant role on the world stage.
-Its economic reforms have significantly changed Vietnamese society and increased Vietnamese relevance in both Asian and broader international affairs.
-Also, due to Vietnam's strategic geopolitical position near the intersection of the Pacific and Indian oceans, many world powers have begun to take on a much more favorable stance towards Vietnam.
+Its economic reforms significantly changed Vietnamese society and increased Vietnamese relevance in both Asian and broader international affairs.
+Also, due to Vietnam's strategic geopolitical position near the intersection of the Pacific and Indian oceans, many world powers began to take on a much more favorable stance towards Vietnam.

+On 11 January 2007, Vietnam became the 150th member of the WTO (World Trade Organization).
+According to the World Bank, Vietnam became a development success story.
+Its economic reforms since the beginning of Đổi Mới in late 1986 helped to change Vietnam from being one of the world's poorest nations to a middle-income economy in one generation.